 Potential Funding Source Type of Support Notes Buy and Renew Scheme Capital The Buy and Renew Scheme supports Local Authorities and Approved Housing Bodies in purchasing and renewing housing in need of repair and makes them available for social housing use.
 It is a complementary initiative to the Repair and Leasing Scheme.
-Local Infrastructure Housing Activation Fund Capital The Local Infrastructure Housing Activation Fund provides public off-site infrastructure to relieve critical infrastructure blockages.
+Local Infrastructure Housing Activation Fund Capital The Local Infrastructure Housing Activation Fund provides public offsite infrastructure to relieve critical infrastructure blockages.
 This will make it possible to deliver dwellings on important development sites and in cities where there is a significant housing demand.
 Funding for the infrastructure is supplied on a matched funding basis, with the Local Authority contributing 25% and the Exchequer giving 75% of the total expenditure.
 Serviced Sites Fund Capital The Serviced Sites Fund provides key facilitating infrastructure on public lands to support the delivery of affordable homes to purchase or rent.
 Community Enhancement Programme Capital The Community Enhancement Programme provides small grants to community groups to enhance facilities in disadvantaged areas.
 It is managed by the Local Community Development Committee.
+Destination Towns Capital The Destination Towns initiative seeks to develop the tourism potential of towns and to create and improve the sense of place in towns, improving towns in attracting visitors to the area and helping to provide and improve the necessary infrastructure to support regional growth in the tourism industry.
+Fáilte Ireland's Development Guidelines for Tourism Destination Towns provides a practical aid to guide the development of a destination town.